The Premiere Pro Editor’s Guide to Using the Essential Graphics Panel

-For the lower third I made for my client, the .morgt can be dragged directly from the panel onto a timeline.
+Just drag the .morgt directly onto a timeline.
 When the editors need to use it, Premiere Pro automatically adds a ‘Motion Graphics Template Media’ bin to the project, and adds the graphic to that bin.
 With just a couple clicks a few seconds, the editors can play back the graphical power of After Effects without leaving Premiere Pro.

 Editing the graphic is even easier than importing it.
 The text can be changed and money height adjusted from within the Essential Graphics Panel or the Effect Controls panel.
-Pro tip, use sliders to control .morgt variables (when possible), so the end user can’t exceed the limits of that input field.
+Pro tip, use sliders to control .morgt variables (when possible).
+This stops the end user from exceeding the limits of that input field.

-One very important thing to know is that Premiere Pro creates multiple instances of a graphics template when it is used more than once in a single timeline.
-That means editing the contents of one does not affect another, so you can use the same template to make several unique graphics in the same video sequence.
+Premiere Pro creates multiple instances of a graphics template when it’s used more than once in a single timeline.
+That means editing the contents of one doesn’t affect another.
+You can use the same template to make several unique graphics in the same video sequence.

 Custom Premiere Pro .mogrt Templates

-Premiere Pro also has the ability to create custom .mogrt templates, though its functionality is not nearly as robust as After Effects, though the process is similar.
-First you’ll need to create a graphic, keyframe its elements in a dedicated timeline, and then export it via the Essential Graphics Panel.
+Premiere Pro also has the ability to create custom .mogrt templates.
+The functionality is not nearly as robust as After Effects, though the process is similar.
+First you’ll need to create a graphic, keyframe its elements in a dedicated timeline.
+Then you export it via the Essential Graphics Panel.
 That’s it.

-One distinct benefit of creating a template in Premiere Pro is that it gives you the ability to include direct uploads in the .mogrt template, like a video or an image.
-Currently, this feature isn’t supported by .mogrt files created in After Effects, but Adobe releases updates frequently, so keep your eyes peeled.
+One benefit of creating templates in Premiere Pro is the ability to include direct uploads in the .mogrt template.
+Like a video or an image.
+Motion graphics templates created in After Effects don’t support this feature.
+But Adobe updates frequently, so keep your eyes peeled.

 Sharing Essential Graphics Templates

 The .aegraphic file is what is created when a .mogrt file is imported into Premiere Pro.
-Technically, this is a file created by After Effects that can only be opened by Premiere Pro via the Essential Graphics Panel itself.
+Technically, this After Effects file can only be opened by Premiere Pro via the Essential Graphics Panel.
 It’s sort of an interchange file, and was only introduced with the 2017 Adobe CC update.